MicrosoftDocs/OfficeDocs-SharePoint-PowerShell/sharepoint/sharepoint-ps/sharepoint-online/Get-SPOTenantRestrictedSearchAllowedList.md

 Get-SPOTenantRestrictedSearchAllowedList
 ```

-This example lets the admin get the existing allowed list in the tenant.
+This example lets the administrator get the existing allowed list in the tenant.

 ## RELATED LINKS